• Home

 More Chewy Melted Marshmallow Madness

 After making Chewy Marshmallow Blondies, I tried to find similar versions on-line.
 Allrecipes.com has Disappearing Marshmallow Brownies, but their version is doubled and and baked in a 9x13 inch pan.
-I recommend sticking with the smaller batch or using 2 8 inch square pans because you get more chewy edges.
-I also recommend using butterscotch chips rather than substitutions because I tried a substitution (Hershey's elusive salted caramel flavored chips) and the blondies were pale and not as flavorful.
+I recommend sticking with the smaller batch or using 2 8-inch square pans because you get more chewy edges.
+Also, use the butterscotch chips rather than substitutions.
+Other flavors like caramel chips didn't work well.
 I will also mention that I'm not even a huge fan of butterscotch chips, but they just worked so nicely here.

 Nordy Bars?